 [Regulation 65BB inserted in Gazette 8 Jul 2008 p.
 3219-20.]

 65B.
-Acceptance of partner contributions-splits from other schemes or funds
+Contributions-split transfer from other scheme or fund, Board may accept

 The Board may accept a contributions-split transfer to the West State Super Scheme for a West State Super Member from another scheme or other superannuation fund.